5 quick takeaways from Marvel’s huge Phase 4 news

 - Falcon & Winter Soldier, starring Anthony Mackie (whose character, Sam Wilson, took over the Captain America title from Chris Evans’s Steve Rogers in Endgame) and Sebastian Stan, is due in fall 2020.
 Daniel Brühl’s Captain America: Civil War villain Baron Zemo appeared in a video message during the presentation to confirm his involvement.

-- WandaVision, starring Elizabeth Olsen (MCU’s Wanda Maximoff, aka Scarlet Witch) and Paul Bettany (Vision) is due in spring 2021.
+- WandaVision, starring Elizabeth Olsen (MCU’s Wanda Maximoff, aka Scarlet Witch) and Paul Bettany (Vision), is due in spring 2021.

 - Loki, featuring Tom Hiddleston’s singularly disloyal trickster god, is also due in spring 2021.